 Different people define “cancer survivor” in different ways.
-Some people who have lived through cancer diagnosis and treatment don’t refer to themselves as a survivor at all, while others who were diagnosed at a later stage or who have metastatic cancer don’t believe that they are survivors – they are living with cancer instead.
-Some people want to put their cancer experience behind them and get on with their lives.
-Others embrace the word “survivor” because they feel as if they went through hell and back because of the treatment and the stress of being diagnosed with a sometimes still fatal illness.
+Some people who have lived through cancer diagnosis and treatment don’t refer to themselves as a survivor at all, while others who were diagnosed at a later stage or who have metastatic cancer don’t believe that they are survivors – instead, they are living with cancer.
+Others want to put their cancer experience behind them and move on with their lives.
+But some embrace the word “survivor”.
+They feel as if their mind and body have been pushed to their limits due to the stress of diagnosis and treatment.

-According to the Canadian Cancer Society, there are approximately one million Canadians who have survived cancer for more than 10 years.
-And although this is a success story that has come about through early diagnosis and better treatments, it is also a reflection of just how many Canadians have been diagnosed with cancer, which has risen to nearly one in two.
+According to the Canadian Cancer Society, there are currently more than 1 million cancer survivors living in Canada.
+Although this is a promising statistic which has come about thanks to early diagnosis and improved treatments, it is unfortunately also a reflection of just how many Canadians have been diagnosed with cancer.

-With more cancer patients surviving, there is a need for specialized services to help survivors deal with the at times debilitating side effects of treatment and the cancer itself.
-This is why we have linked survivorship and rehabilitation.
+In fact, the majority of people diagnosed with cancer today will be long-term survivors.
+With more cancer patients surviving, there is a need for specialized services to help survivors deal with the side effects of treatment and cancer itself, which may be debilitating at times.
+This is why the following sections address survivorship as well as rehabilitation.